Noble gas: Applications

 Noble gases are commonly used in lighting because of their lack of chemical reactivity.
 Argon, mixed with nitrogen, is used as a filler gas for incandescent light bulbs.
 Krypton is used in high-performance light bulbs, which have higher color temperatures and greater efficiency, because it reduces the rate of evaporation of the filament more than argon; halogen lamps, in particular, use krypton mixed with small amounts of compounds of iodine or bromine.
 The noble gases glow in distinctive colors when used inside gas-discharge lamps, such as "neon lights".
 These lights are called after neon but often contain other gases and phosphors, which add various hues to the orange-red color of neon.
 Xenon is commonly used in xenon arc lamps, which, due to their nearly continuous spectrum that resembles daylight, find application in film projectors.

 The noble gases are used in excimer lasers, which are based on short-lived electronically excited molecules known as excimers.
-The excimers used for lasers may be noble gas dimers such as Ar_{2}, Kr_{2} or Xe_{2}, or more commonly, the noble gas is combined with a halogen in excimers such as ArF, KrF, XeF, or XeCl.
+The excimers used for lasers may be noble gas dimers such as Ar2, Kr2 or Xe2, or more commonly, the noble gas is combined with a halogen in excimers such as ArF, KrF, XeF, or XeCl.
 These lasers produce ultraviolet light, which, due to its short wavelength (193 nm for ArF and 248 nm for KrF), allows for high-precision imaging.
 Excimer lasers have many industrial, medical, and scientific applications.
 They are used for microlithography and microfabrication, which are essential for integrated circuit manufacture, and for laser surgery, including laser angioplasty and eye surgery.

 Some noble gases have direct application in medicine.
 Helium is sometimes used to improve the ease of breathing of people with asthma.
 Xenon is used as an anesthetic because of its high solubility in lipids, which makes it more potent than the usual nitrous oxide, and because it is readily eliminated from the body, resulting in faster recovery.
 Xenon finds application in medical imaging of the lungs through hyperpolarized MRI.
 Radon, which is highly radioactive and is only available in minute amounts, is used in radiotherapy.

 Noble gases, particularly xenon, are predominantly used in ion engines due to their inertness.
 Since ion engines are not driven by chemical reactions, chemically inert fuels are desired to prevent unwanted reaction between the fuel and anything else on the engine.

 Oganesson is too unstable to work with and has no known application other than research.